 Links to all the relevant works are below.

-I have been listening to the most recent Mountain Goats album, Life of the World to Come.
+Life of the World to Come.
 My son Carey turned me on to this excellent group, with its poetic, often cryptic lyrics by the singer songwriter and leader John Darnielle.
 For some reason, I have noticed an influence, a precursor, very unlikely, and I doubt JD is even aware of this poet from over 100 years ago - John Davidson.

 (I should explain what I mean by influence, then.
-See Harold Bloom's seminal short book, The Anxiety of Influence, for a better explanation than I can hope to give.)
+See Harold Bloom's seminal short book,

 Some people have said that this album is "religious".
 All the song's titles are Bible verses.
 There is a lot of religious imagery.
 But poets as diverse as John Milton, Gerald Manley Hopkins, Emily Dickinson, William Blake and Dylan Thomas have used religious imagery in their poetry.
 This does not make them all religious poets.
 At first, I thought Darnielle uses religious imagery mostly like Dylan Thomas, but no. Although Thomas was not a devout man by any stretch of the imagination, and although Thomas's themes were as soaked in alcohol as Darnielle's are imbued in drug abuse, I think DT would have just called himself a sinner, not a rebel.
 What would JD call himself?
 And here I have to invoke Bloom again, for he constantly compares writing, in fact all acts of creativity, to Jacob's wrestling with God (referred to in the Scripture as an Angel but it was really God.)
 And all these men and women, even Milton, even the ultra-devout Hopkins, do wrestle with God.